Franz Joseph, Marquis de Lusignan: Early career

 Lusignan was born into an old Spanish family on 23 June 1753 at Jaca in modern-day Spain.
-In 1771, he entered the Habsburg service as a Fahnrich (ensign) in the Ferraris Infantry Regiment # 14.
+In 1771, he entered the Habsburg service as a Fähnrich (ensign) in the Ferraris Infantry Regiment # 14.
 He fought with a Freikorps during the War of the Bavarian Succession.
 He became a Major in 1789, when he was stationed in the Austrian Netherlands.
 The following year he distinguished himself in action near Liège, overthrowing a large body of Belgian rebels with a small force.
 He received the Knight's Cross of the Military Order of Maria Theresa for his efforts.

 While an Oberstleutnant, Lusignan commanded 800 infantry and 100 cavalry during two days fighting near Virton, a town in modern-day Belgium near the border of France.
 Under his leadership were four companies of the Bender Infantry Regiment # 41, four companies of the Le Loup Jägers, and one squadron of the Esterhazy Hussar Regiment # 32.
 On 22 October, his force was attacked at Latour village by Jean-Baptiste Cyrus de Valence's Advance Guard of the Army of the Ardennes, altogether 3,500 French infantry, 1,500 cavalry, and six field pieces.
 His troops suffered a minor defeat, and the battle continued at Virton the next day.
 On 23 October, his outnumbered troops were defeated again with the loss of 43 men and 11 horses.
 He fought at the Battle of Jemappes in November 1792.
 A month later, the French captured him and held him until he was exchanged.
 In 1794, he became Oberst (colonel) and assumed command of the Klebek Infantry Regiment # 14.
 In 1795, he fought on the Upper Rhine River under the command of Dagobert von Wurmser and captured a redoubt during the Battle of Mainz in 1795.
 He commanded one of two advance guards in the corps of Peter Quasdanovich during the actions leading up to the Battle of Lonato in August 1796.